TECHNOLOGY | ADVANCED DENTAL TECHNOLOGY

 Current advances in dental technology allow for optimal dental implant placement, optical impressions, and same day restorations.
 Dr. Schlang has invested in the latest technology in order to provide the best treatment and experience for his patients.

-3D dental imaging, otherwise known as Cone Beam Computed Tomography, or CBCT, allows your Dr.Schlang to see more anatomy, and with more clarity than traditional film-based dental x-rays.
+3D dental imaging, otherwise known as Cone Beam Computed Tomography, or CBCT, allows Dr.Schlang to see more anatomy, and with more clarity than traditional film-based dental x-rays.
 The focused x-ray beam reduces scatter radiation, resulting in better image quality and a lower dose of radiation.
-With an enhanced visualization of your teeth, bones, and surrounding hard and soft tissue, Dr. Schlang can understand more about your diagnosis and treatment plan.
+With an enhanced visualization of your teeth, bones, and surrounding hard and soft tissue, Dr. Schlang can understand more about your specific needs, and provide a more accurate diagnosis and treatment plan.

-CEREC uses CAD/CAM (Computer Aided Design/Computer Aided Manufacturing) technology that incorporates a small, hand-held camera and a computer in one instrument, and a milling unit to grind/mill restorations in-house.
-The camera is used to capture the 2D or 3D image of the affected tooth/teeth and the surrounding area.
-This image is then displayed on a computer screen where the dentist then uses the special CEREC Software to create the perfect restorative tooth/teeth.
-Once the virtual restoration is created, the information is then sent to the milling unit via software and milled onsite within 8-10 minutes.
+CEREC uses CAD/CAM (Computer Aided Design/Computer Aided Manufacturing) technology that incorporates a small, hand-held camera and a computer in one instrument, and a milling unit to mill restorations in-house.
+The camera is used to capture the 3D image of the affected tooth/teeth and the surrounding area.
+This image is then displayed on a computer screen where Dr. Schlang then uses the special CEREC Software to create the perfect restoration.
+Once the virtual restoration is created, the information is then sent to the milling unit via software and milled onsite within 10-15 minutes.